scandycuz/javascript-project/readme.md

 ### Additional Information

-Code to determine the number and angles of the bullets released after a target is hit by a bullet:
+Code to determine the number and angles of bullets released after a target is hit by a bullet:

 ```js
   function ExplodeTarget(target, collidedBullet) {